-We compare ANN and reservoir modelling approaches using data from five different well-studied karst systems (Table 1, Fig. 1).
-All systems have different characteristics in terms of hydrogeological properties (e.g. catchment area, karstification), data availability (e.g. length of the time series, number of meteorological stations, time step), and environmental conditions (e.g. climate, anthropogenic influence).
-Each study site is detailed in the following subsections and further details about the meteorological data can be found in Table A1.
+We compare the ANN and reservoir modelling approaches using data from five different well-studied karst systems (Table 1, Fig. 1).
+All the systems have different characteristics in terms of hydrogeological properties (e.g. catchment area, karstification), data availability (e.g. length of the time series, number of meteorological stations, time step) and environmental conditions (e.g. climate, anthropogenic influence).